Watching Bangladesh from India (and West Bengal): Past, Present and Future

 In spite of historically being Bangladesh’s geo-political and ethno-cultural twin, West Bengal under Chief Minister Mamata Banerjee is driven more by hard-nosed self interest of West Bengal than any fraternal relationship.
 The Government of India, led by Prime Minister Narendra Modi, has sincerely wanted the Teesta Water treaty with Bangladesh to happen but it has not happened due to staunch opposition from the West Bengal government as West Bengal stands to gain nothing but only lose from such a deal.
 No amount of hilsa diplomacy has changed that.

-The emergence of Bengali Nationalist organisation Bangla Pokkho adds to this mix where in a peculiarly West Bengal-based Bengali Nationalist political current has emerged, a current that has neither any romantic or absurdist vision of United Bengal nor any sort of special affinity with Bangladesh, but is bent on maximally negotiating the rights of West Bengal and Bengalis within the Indian constitutional framework.
+The emergence of Bengali Nationalist organisation Bangla Pokkho (of which this author is the general secretary) adds to this mix where in a peculiarly West Bengal-based Bengali Nationalist political current has emerged, a current that has neither any romantic or absurdist vision of United Bengal nor any sort of special affinity with Bangladesh, but is bent on maximally negotiating the rights of West Bengal and Bengalis within the Indian constitutional framework.
 In practice, more often than not, this has put West Bengal’s emerging Bengali Nationalist political current at severe odds with the nature of Indo-Bangladesh relationship during the Modi-Hasina years.

 For example, Bangla Pokkho staunchly opposes any sort of Teesta water sharing to the detriment of West Bengal, demands a rollback of the Land Boundary agreement between Delhi and Dhaka that saw about 10,000 acres of net West Bengal land being transferred to Bangladesh, opposes the usage of Chittagong port for India’s North-East bypassing the Kolkata port and much more.
 They also oppose Delhi’s ratification of the UN Convention on the Law of the Sea that led to a huge loss of India’s and hence West Bengal’s de facto marine areas in the Bay of Bengal.
 Bangla Pokkho is a trenchant critic of the Government of India’s inability to protect the interests of Hindus of Bangladesh in spite of purportedly having a lot of bargaining chips to pressure Bangladesh into prioritising the concerns of Hindus of Bangladesh.
 This stems from the fact that it is West Bengal which largely has to bear the burden of Hindu migration from Bangladesh.